 1 – Add it up

-My family of three buys about a case of bottled water a week.
+My family of three consumes about a case of bottled water a week.
 At around $4.99 for each case, that adds up to more than $250 a year spent on something I could easily get for free.

 And I can think of a lot of things I’d rather do with $250 than spend it on water.